Jonathan2251/lbd/_sources/funccall.rst.txt

     :start-after: #if CH >= CH9_1 //10
     :end-before: #endif

-Refresh "section Global variable" [#secglobal]_, we handled global variable translation by creating the IR DAG in LowerGlobalAddress() first, and then finish the Instruction Selection according their corresponding machine instruction DAGs in Cpu0InstrInfo.td.
+As reviewed in the section "Global variable" [#secglobal]_, we handled global variable translation by first creating the IR DAG in `LowerGlobalAddress()`, and then completing instruction selection based on the corresponding machine instruction DAGs in `Cpu0InstrInfo.td`.

-LowerGlobalAddress() is called when ``llc`` meets the global variable access.
+`LowerGlobalAddress()` is called when `llc` encounters a global variable access.
+Similarly, `LowerFormalArguments()` is called when entering a function.

-LowerFormalArguments() work in the same way.
-It is called when function is entered.
-It gets incoming arguments information by CCInfo(CallConv,..., ArgLocs, ...) before entering **“for loop”**.
-In ch9_1.cpp, there are 6 arguments in sum_i(...) function call.
+Before entering the **“for loop”**, it gathers incoming argument information using `CCInfo(CallConv, ..., ArgLocs, ...)`.

+In `ch9_1.cpp`, the function `sum_i(...)` has 6 arguments.
+Thus,
-So ArgLocs.size() is 6, each argument information is in ArgLocs[i].
+`ArgLocs.size()` is 6, with each argument's information stored in `ArgLocs[i]`.

-When VA.isRegLoc() is true, meaning the arguement passes in register.
-On the contrary, when VA.isMemLoc() is true, meaning the arguement pass in memory stack.
+- If `VA.isRegLoc()` returns true, the argument is passed via register.
+- If `VA.isMemLoc()` returns true, the argument is passed via memory stack.

-When passing in register, it marks the register "live in" and copy directly from the register.
+For register-passed arguments, the register is marked as "live-in", and the value is copied directly from the register.

-When passing in memory stack, it creates stack offset for this frame index object and load node with the created stack offset, and then puts the load node into vector InVals.
+For stack-passed arguments, a stack offset is created for the frame index object.
+A load node is then created using this offset and added to the `InVals` vector.

-When ``llc -cpu0-s32-calls=false`` it passes first two arguments registers and the other arguments in stack frame.
-When ``llc -cpu0-s32-calls=true`` it passes all arguments in stack frame.
+When using ``llc -cpu0-s32-calls=false``, the first two arguments are passed in registers, and the remaining arguments are passed in the stack frame.

-Before taking care the arguments as above, it calls analyzeFormalArguments().
-In analyzeFormalArguments() it calls fixedArgFn() which return the function pointer of CC_Cpu0O32() or CC_Cpu0S32().
+When using ``llc -cpu0-s32-calls=true``, all arguments are passed in the stack frame.

+Before handling arguments, `analyzeFormalArguments()` is called.
+Inside it, `fixedArgFn()` is used to return the function pointer to either `CC_Cpu0O32()` or `CC_Cpu0S32()`.

-ArgFlags.isByVal() will be true when it meets "struct pointer byval" keyword, such as "%struct.S* byval" in tailcall.ll.
+`ArgFlags.isByVal()` will be true for "struct pointer byval" arguments, such as `%struct.S* byval` in `tailcall.ll`.

-When ``llc -cpu0-s32-calls=false`` the stack offset begin from 8 (in case the arguement registers need spill out) while ``llc -cpu0-s32-calls=true`` stack offset begin from 0.
+With ``llc -cpu0-s32-calls=false``, the stack offset begins at 8 (to allow space in case argument registers are spilled).
+With ``llc -cpu0-s32-calls=true``, the stack offset begins at 0.

-For instance of example code ch9_1.cpp with ``llc -cpu0-s32-calls=true`` (using memory stack only to pass arguments), LowerFormalArguments() will be called twice.
-First time is for sum_i() which will create 6 "load DAGs" for 6 incoming arguments passing into this function.
-Second time is for main() which won't create any "load DAG" since no incoming argument passing into main().
+For example, when running `ch9_1.cpp` with ``llc -cpu0-s32-calls=true`` (memory stack only), `LowerFormalArguments()` will be called twice:

+- First, for `sum_i()`, it will create six load DAGs for the six incoming arguments.
+- Second, for `main()`, no load DAG is created, as there are no incoming arguments.

-In addition to LowerFormalArguments() which creates the "load DAG", we need loadRegFromStackSlot() (defined in the early chapter) to issue the machine instruction
-**“ld $r, offset($sp)”** to load incoming arguments from stack frame offset.
+In addition to `LowerFormalArguments()`, we use `loadRegFromStackSlot()` (defined in an earlier chapter) to generate the machine instruction **“ld $r, offset($sp)”**, which loads arguments from the stack frame.

-GetMemOperand(..., FI, ...) return the Memory location of the frame index variable, which is the offset.
+`GetMemOperand(..., FI, ...)` returns the memory location of the frame index variable, representing the offset.

-For input ch9_incoming.cpp as below, LowerFormalArguments() will generate the red box parts of DAG nodes shown as the next :numref:`funccall-f-incoming-arg1` and :numref:`funccall-f-incoming-arg2` for
-``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.
+For the input `ch9_incoming.cpp` shown below, `LowerFormalArguments()` will generate the red-boxed DAG nodes illustrated in :numref:`funccall-f-incoming-arg1` and :numref:`funccall-f-incoming-arg2`, corresponding to ``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.

-The root node at bottom is created by
+The root node at the bottom is created by:

 .. rubric:: lbdex/input/ch9_incoming.cpp
 .. literalinclude:: ../lbdex/input/ch9_incoming.cpp